I’ve been neglecting this for too long. Time to dust off the blog and get back at it!

 They’re functional, nice looking, and won’t be in the way when I need to use the shower.
 And they’re better than anything I’ve seen that was designed for shower toys.
 Actually I didn’t look very hard for other options, but that’s okay.
 They probably would have cost more than $4.

 1 comment July 20, 2011

 I was watching a new show on TLC tonight called “Extreme Couponing” about these people who save a butt load of cash on groceries, but end up buying so much stuff that their groceries take over their houses and they look like organized hoarders.
 Is it really necessary to buy 30 bottles of mustard?
 It doesn’t matter because that’s not the point of this post.
 Have you seen this commercial for colorful bubbles by Crayola?

-The latest Paige news is that she is now a kisser.
+The latest Baby Girl news is that she is now a kisser.
 I captured this cuteness yesterday afternoon.
 Enjoy!

 1 comment April 6, 2011

 Baby Girl will be 6 months in 17 days.
 She still spends her nights in the bassinet next to me in our room.
 I had expected her to stay there until she was a year, but she has almost outgrown the bassinet!
 It’s time for her to move to her room.
 I’m not ready for this.
 I know she’ll just be on the other side of the wall and I’ll be able to hear every peep she makes, but I’ll miss her and I know I’ll lose sleep worrying about her not being right next to me.
 It’s for the best though.
 The Husband and I won’t wake her up anymore when we hit the hay, and she’ll no longer wake us up with her sleep grunts and the loud conversations she has with herself when she wakes up way too early in the morning.
 Wait, let me rephrase that.
 She won’t wake The Husband up anymore.
 I’ll hear everything and I’ll rush to her room immediately to see what’s wrong.
 And she’ll be fine, of course. *sigh*